Is a low-carb or keto diet right for you?

 1. Do you need low carb?

 Reducing carbohydrate intake – a little or a lot – can be an important first step in improving a number of health issues, especially obesity and metabolic issues.
-These health improvements can be achieved often by diet alone, without medications or other interventions that may have serious side effects.1
+These health improvements can often be achieved by diet alone, without medications or other interventions that may have serious side effects.1

 A low-carb or keto diet is not a “cure-all,” but it can be a very effective first-line intervention or a complementary addition to therapies prescribed by a healthcare provider.